usd-wg/assets/test_assets/CompositionPuzzles/VariantSetAndLocal1/README.md

 ![problem](images/Slide56.PNG)

-Here, an Onmiverse user has authored a layer with a direct opinion and a variantSet on the same prim.
-He is confused about why the opinion from the variantSet was not showing up in Create, even though he verified that the "small" variant was selected.
+Here, an Onmiverse user has authored a layer with a direct opinion and a VariantSet on the same prim.
+He is confused about why the opinion from the VariantSet was not showing up in Create, even though he verified that the "small" variant was selected.
 Can you spot what's going wrong?
 Let's evaluate LIVRPS to find out!

 ![livrps step 1](images/Slide57.PNG)